marcus-crane/october/docs/changelog/index.md

 # Changelog

+## v1.0.2

+This release updated Windows binaries to be built with `CGO_ENABLED=1`.
+Without it, Windows builds failed to be usable end to end.
+They should work properly now.

+## v1.0.1

+This was a minor fix for an issue that was blocking October from compiling.

+## v1.0.0

+BREAKING CHANGE: A one time breaking change was made where additional metadata is submitted to Readwise.
+This resulted in any books uploaded pre-1.0.0 with October being duplicated.
+This change was used to properly match books on your device so covers aren't overwritten in future.

+This release marked the first official release of October, as far as stability and error handling.

+It added the ability to upload cover images to Readwise and a button for checking connectivity with Readwise (ie; is your token valid)

 ## v0.9.4-post2

 This release disables `upx` as it can cause some unforseen issues.
 I haven't witnessed them but I'd like to avoid them all the same.